lmolkova/semantic-conventions/docs/registry/attributes/dns.md

 ## DNS Attributes

-This document defines the shared attributes used to report a DNS query.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|
 | <a id="dns-answers" href="#dns-answers">`dns.answers`</a> | string[] | The list of IPv4 or IPv6 addresses resolved during DNS lookup. | `["10.0.0.1", "2001:0db8:85a3:0000:0000:8a2e:0370:7334"]` | ![Development](https://img.shields.io/badge/-development-blue) |